atteneder/glTFast/Documentation~/ImportRuntime.md

 }
 ```

-### Custom Post-Loading Behaviour
+### Custom Post-Loading Behavior

-The async `Load` method can be awaited and followed up by custom behaviour.
+The async `Load` method can be awaited and followed up by custom behavior.

 ```C#
 async void Start() {